microsoft/Accera/docs/Manual/00 Introduction.md

 ### 2: Mindfully trade-off safety versus expressivity
 Accera offers a programming model where a default implementation of the specified logic can be transformed and manipulated in different ways.
 If used correctly, these transformations are *safe*, which means that the underlying logic remains intact.
 This allows the programmer to completely focus on the performance of the logic without worrying about its correctness.
 Moreover, these safe transformations allow automatic search algorithms to aggressively search the space of transformations to converge faster and to find better optima.

-However, this safety is achieved by trading off the true potential of a programming language since it demands restricting the scope of that language.
+Traditionally, this safety is achieved by trading off the true potential of a programming language since it demands restricting the scope of that language.
 Nevertheless, extensive constraints significantly restrict the expressivity and the power of the programming language eventually preventing the end-users from developing highly-optimized and sophisticated implementations.

 Accera moderates this tradeoff between safety and expressivity by explicitly defining what level of safety guarantees are being given by each transformation under different circumstances.
 Some situations are safer than others.
 However, in all cases, the programmer knows exactly what safeties are being guaranteed.

 ### 3: The programmer is in control
-Accera steers clear of all sorts of under-the-hood magic that cannot be overridden or controlled by giving the programmer maximum control over the generated logic.
+Accera gives the programmer maximum control over the generated logic, by providing access to the underlying knobs that determine how algorithms are optimized.
 Convenience methods and carefully used default values can prevent verbosity.
 These helper methods can always be tuned, even overridden as per the use case.

 <div style="page-break-after: always;"></div>